Goal and Objectives:

 - It is neither expected nor required that residency applicants speak Spanish – just a desire to learn.
 LFMR has a nationally-known Spanish acquisition track record; residents here invariably develop strong Spanish communication skills by the end of their first year of residency and continue to build throughout their residency training.

-- 10-day intensive language program at Dartmouth College (using the Rassias Method®) during orientation in June/July prior to seeing any patients. (http://rassias.dartmouth.edu/).
+- • 5 to 10-day intensive language program at Dartmouth College (using the Rassias Method®) during orientation in June/July prior to seeing any patients. (http://rassias.dartmouth.edu/).
 During the COVID19 Pandemic, LFMR worked with the Rassias Institute on a virtual intensive language program that was offered this year.

 - On site Spanish teacher/translator.
 A now retired high school Spanish teacher (Pat Donahue) provides scheduled one- on-one lessons for residents and shadows residents in their continuity clinics throughout their first year (and beyond if desired) for real -world instruction.